 Reasons for Procedure

 EECP is used to treat angina.
-Angina is chest pain caused by poor blood flow to the heart muscle.
-EECP can increase the amount of blood going to the heart which can relieve the pain.
-You may have EECP to treat angina if:
+This is chest pain caused by poor blood flow to the heart.
+EECP can increase the amount of blood going to the heart.
+This can ease pain.
+It may be done in people who are not helped by other methods.

 - Worsening of heart failure in people who have certain heart rhythm problems